fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, the `any?` method is called on the array object `[1, 2, 3]` and passed a block (denoted by the `do/end` reserved words immediately following the `any?` method call).
 The block takes a single parameter `num`.

 The `any?` method iterates through each element of the array object, passing it to the block parameter `num`.
-On `line 2`, the local block variable `num` is initialised and assigned the element from the block parameter `num`.
+On `line 2`, the local block variable `num` is assigned the element from the block parameter `num`.
 The `puts` method is called and the local block variable `num` is passed to it as an argument.
 This will output the element of the array and return `nil` (the `puts` method call always returns `nil`).

 On `line 3`, the `odd?` method is called on the array element referenced by the local block variable `num`.
 The `odd?` method returns a boolean depending on whether the value of the integer object calling the `odd?` method is odd or not.
 While there is no explicit `return` in this block, Ruby will implicitly return the boolean value that is evaluated from the `odd?` method call.